 Billabong Sanctuary is proud to be accredited as an Advanced Ecotourism attraction by Ecotourism Australia, recognising that we “are committed to achieving best practice when using resources wisely, contributing to the conservation of the environment and helping local communities.”

-- Insects and chickens are raised on the premises for feeding our animals.
+– Chickens are raised on the premises for feeding our crocodiles.

 – Landscaping uses native plants with minimal water requirements, and garden beds are mulched.